-Political advertising tends to be placed in politically aligned media, although the panelist could only think of a few cases when mayors forced companies to limit advertising to friendly media.
+Political advertising tends to be placed in politically aligned media, although Bolshakova could only think of a few cases when mayors forced companies to limit advertising to friendly media.

-One panelist mentioned that the largest television groups have agreements and unions to sell advertising.
+Zakusylo mentioned that the largest television groups have agreements and unions to sell advertising.
 In 2020, StarLightMedia, Media Group Ukraina, and Inter teamed up to oppose 1+1 Media.
 The practice has spurred complaints from anti-trust groups that they constitute a monopoly and cause anti-competitive practices in advertising.

-Journalists earn the lowest salaries within the communications sector - from UAH 7,300 (\$265) for entry-level to UAH 19,700 (\$715) for senior practitioners.
-A panelist said regional journalists earn perhaps UAH 6000-7000 (\$218-\$254), which are not livable wages.
-An editor said that he does three months of seasonal work in Finland to support his family.
+Journalists earn the lowest salaries within the communications sector from UAH 7,300 (\$265) for entry-level to UAH 19,700 (\$715) for senior practitioners.12 Lauda said regional journalists earn perhaps UAH 6000-7000 (\$218-\$254), which are not livable wages.
+One of the editors -said that he does three months of seasonal work in Finland to support his family.
 During elections, many journalists pick up extra income working for election headquarters.

-Low pay, a panelist noted, drives many journalists to place paid stories, choose to work in media that violate standards, or move to advertising, public relations, or copywriting.
+Low pay, Romanyuk noted, drives many journalists to place paid stories, choose to work in media that violate standards, or move to advertising, public relations, or copywriting.
 With rare exceptions, the media business is not able to retain professional cadres.